Cam Fowler Game Preview: Ducks vs. Bruins

-Cam Fowler and the Anaheim Ducks will be in action on Sunday at 8:30 PM ET, and they'll be up against the Boston Bruins.
-Does a bet on Fowler interest you?
-Our stats and information can help.
+Cam Fowler and the Anaheim Ducks will play on Thursday at 7:00 PM ET, and they'll be up against the Boston Bruins.
+If you'd like to wager on Fowler's prop bets, we've got plenty of information to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.